argoproj/argo-cd/docs/proposals/project-scoped-repository-enhancements.md

 ## Proposal

-There are three parts to this proposal.
+There are a few parts to this proposal.

 The first part of this proposal is to change how the selected credential gets selected.
 Currently, the first repository secret that matches the repository URL gets returned.